Vaginal Cosmetic Surgery

 The two approaches are the endonasal or "closed" Rhinoplasty (all incisions hidden inside the nose) and the external or "open" Rhinoplasty (all incisions EXCEPT one small incision are inside the nose.
 In open rhinoplasty there is one small incision across the columella (the skin between the nostrils).

-In San Dimas Surgical Medical Center Institute, Inc our Board Certified ENT performs both endonasal (closed) and external (open) Rhinoplasty.
+In Silverlake Virgil Surgical Center, Inc our Board Certified ENT performs both endonasal (closed) and external (open) Rhinoplasty.
 In his experience, the closed approach is more suitable for some noses, while the open technique is more suitable for others.
-The approach Dr. Becker picks is based on what he thinks will provide the best outcome for you, and based upon a detailed discussion about the technical aspects of your procedure.

 Since every nose is different and has unique surgical requirements doctor r discusses the options with each patient and is happy to describe his surgical plan in detail.
 Fortunately, there are no major disadvantages to either approach.
 However, each approach has special advantages for specific situations.
 Since every nose is different and has unique surgical requirements our doctors will discuss the options with each patient